magnusviri/jamfpro-docker-compose/README.md

 >     volumes:
 >       - ./mysql-data:/var/lib/mysql

+## Change the Port

+This will open up port 80 on your computer.
+If you want it on a different port, open the docker-compose.yml file and change the "80" in the following lines to something else.

+>     ports:
+>       - "80:8080"

+I tried to set this via an environment variable but it didn't work.
+Maybe I had the syntax wrong.

 ## Start

 ```
 docker-compose up -d
 ```

 Open [http://localhost/](http://localhost/) and wait for it to startup.
 Follow the setup procedures (here's the [documentation](https://www.jamf.com/resources/product-documentation/) in case you need help).
-Accept the license agreement, enter your activation code, create an account, and use "http://localhost" for the Jamf Pro URL.
+Accept the license agreement, enter your activation code, and create an account.
+For the Jamf Pro URL use "http://localhost" (for local testing only) or whatever your IP is.

 ## Debugging